A Guide to the BC Economy and Labour Market

 • Union coverage

 All of these indicators come from the Labour Force Survey (LFS).
-The LFS is a monthly survey of individuals which asks them about their current work status, which industry they are working in (or worked in at their last job), and whether or not they are currently seeking employment.
-Some of the information is available on CANSIM, Statistics Canada's electronic database, but the more detailed information by industry was obtained from special tabulations produced by Statistics Canada for BC Stats.
+The Labour Force Survey is a monthly survey of individuals which asks them about their current work status, which industry they are working in (or worked in at their last job), and whether or not they are currently seeking employment.
+Some of the information is available on CANSIM, Statistics Canada’s electronic database, but the more detailed information by industry was obtained from special tabulations produced by Statistics Canada for BC Stats.

-Employment and GDP estimates for tourism and high-tech
+Employment and GDP estimates for tourism and high tech

-GDP and Employment projections for 2006 to 2014
+GDP and Employment forecasts for 2009 to 2017

-Human Resources and Skills Development Canada: Canadian Occupational Projection System (COPS) forecast (2005).
+Human Resources and Skills Development Canada: Canadian Occupational Projection System (COPS) forecast (2007).
 This forecast is produced annually and indicates expected trends in occupations, employment, GDP and other labour force characteristics for the provinces and at the national level.

-Occupations by industry (estimates for 2005)
+Occupations by industry (estimates for 2008)

-Human Resources and Skills Development Canada: Canadian Occupational Projection System (COPS) forecast (2005).
+Human Resources and Skills Development Canada: Canadian Occupational Projection System (COPS) forecast (2007).
 This forecast is produced annually and indicates expected trends in occupations, employment, GDP and other labour force characteristics for the provinces and at the national level.

 Other indicators